rkoron007/WhatShouldIWear/README.md

 ## How it Works

 _What Should I Wear?_ uses a Node & Express backend with a React frontend.
-Below is a gif with an example of how _What Should I Wear?_ works:

-![][demo-gif]

-The _What Should I Wear?_ React frontend queries the Node/Express backend which will then make a `fetch` request to the [MetaWeather API][metaweather-api] for a city name, and if the city is valid, the response will return a `woeid` (which stands for a 'Where in the World' id).
+The _What Should I Wear?_ React frontend queries the Node/Express backend which will then make a `fetch` request to the [MetaWeather API][metaweather-api] with a city name.
+If the city name is valid, the returned response from the `fetch` request will contain a `woeid` (which stands for a 'Where in the World' id).

 ```js
 export const fetchWoeId = (queryLocation, callback) => {